opensearch-project/documentation-website/_dashboards/maps-plugin.md

 ---
 layout: default
-title: Using maps
+title: Using the Maps plugin
-nav_order: 15
+nav_order: 60
-parent: Visualization types
-grand_parent: Visualize
 redirect_from:
   - /dashboards/maps/
 ---